-Margaret Sullivan is currently the media columnist for the Washington Post.
+Margaret Sullivan recently retired as the media columnist for the Washington Post.
 She has served on four Pulitzer Prize juries, including as a chairwoman for the Commentary jury, and was a member of the Pulitzer Prize Board from 2011 to 2012.
 A faculty member of Duke University’s Sanford School of Public Policy, she has also taught journalism in the graduate schools at Columbia University and City University of New York.
 She won the 2021 Bart Richards Award for Media Criticism for her Washington Post columns, with the judges saying her work “sets the standard” for American media criticism.
 She is the author of Ghosting the News: Local Journalism and the Crisis of American Democracy.

 Molly Jong-Fast is a contributing writer at The Atlantic and the author of its newsletter, Wait, What?
 She is also the host of The New Abnormal and a columnist for Vogue.
 She previously worked as an editor-at-large at The Daily Beast, and is the author of two novels; Normal Girl and The Social Climber's Handbook, and a memoir; Girl [Maladjusted].